aurule/npc/README.md

 * `name`: The first positional argument is always the character/file name.
 The expected format is `character name - brief note`.
 During parsing, everything after "` - `" is ignored.
 * `-g`, `--group`: Name of one or more groups that the character belongs to.
 * `--dead`: Indicates that the character is dead, with optional notes about it.
-* `--foreign`: Indicates that the character is foreign to the main campaign setting, with optional notes about it.
+* `--foreign`: Indicates that the character is foreign to the main campaign setting, with notes about where they are.

 ### Simple Characters